 Fast food prices have risen so much it can make sense to instead order pickup/takeout from a table service place instead.
 For example, if you want a burger or chicken sandwich, there are places like Red Robin and many others.
 Order it to go using an app, website, or phone call.
 Even better if you’re going to be out running errands in the area anyway.
 A minimal tip will suffice.
 The total cost won’t be much more than a lower quality fast food order.

 And, finally, you’re saving a lot if you’re running game, because you’re not paying for the meals and drinks for a woman (and her kids or friends!).
-Even if you’re not running game, but free just not dating at all, that saves you money, guys.
+Even if you’re not running game, but just not dating at all, that saves you money, guys.

 I feel bad for small business owners suffering because of government interference and inflation.
 I feel bad for the people who won’t get jobs or enough hours because of these government-imposed labor costs.
 Automation will increase.
 But as a consumer, your priority needs to be your own finances.